reflagcom/javascript/packages/vue-sdk/README.md

 The `<ReflagProvider>` initializes the Reflag SDK, fetches flags and starts listening for automated feedback survey events.
 The component can be configured using a number of props:

 - `publishableKey` is used to connect the provider to an _environment_ on Reflag.
 Find your `publishableKey` under [environment settings](https://app.reflag.com/env-current/settings/app-environments) in Reflag,
-- `company`, `user` and `otherContext` make up the _context_ that is used to determine if a flag is enabled or not. `company` and `user` contexts are automatically transmitted to Reflag servers so the Reflag app can show you which companies have access to which flags etc.
+- `context`: An object containing `user`, `company`, and `other` properties that make up the evaluation context used to determine if a flag is enabled or not. `company` and `user` contexts are automatically transmitted to Reflag servers so the Reflag app can show you which companies have access to which flags etc.
+- `company`, `user` and `otherContext` (deprecated): Individual props for context.
+These are deprecated in favor of the `context` prop and will be removed in the next major version.

   > [!Note]
   > If you specify `company` and/or `user` they must have at least the `id` property, otherwise they will be ignored in their entirety.
 You should also supply anything additional you want to be able to evaluate flag targeting against,